NO FEES UNTIL WE WIN

 Many investors place their trust in brokers and brokerage firms because they do not have the financial expertise needed to understand the securities industry.
 A fiduciary duty is the highest standard of care.
 When this duty exists, brokers must put the client’s interest ahead of their own interest.
 That means the broker cannot recommend products to the client if the broker knows the products are not in the best interest of the client.
 A fiduciary duty exists when the relationship with the client involves a special trust, confidence, and reliance on the fiduciary to exercise his or her expertise in acting on the client’s behalf.
 An actionable breach of fiduciary duty occurs:

-The attorneys at The Frankowski Firm hold a reputable record when it comes to protecting your investments.
+The attorneys at the Frankowski Firm take protecting investors seriously.
 We’ve held numerous negligent stock brokers and brokerage firms accountable for causing investors financial harm.
-Lead attorney Richard Frankowski has 15 years of practical, financial, and legal experience in fighting for investors who have lost their savings.
+Lead attorney Richard Frankowski has over 25 years of practical, financial, and legal experience in fighting for investors who have lost their savings.
 Many clients across the country have been awarded financial justice because of the firm’s ability to prove brokers engaged in fraud or misconduct.

 The Securities and Exchange Commission (SEC) holds that a fiduciary duty does exist between a brokerage firm and its clients.
 Fiduciary duties are also defined in the rules of independent self-regulatory organizations such as FINRA, and the laws of other agencies.
 Well-established fiduciary duties include: